GallagherSecurity/cc-rest-docs/training/README.md

 from one of the internet's signing authorities.
 One that has not been paid for, in other words.
 Usually the client is completely under the developer's control because it is their own application and they can instruct it to skip the server certificate check, as you told Chrome and Postman to do earlier.

+If you will pardon a very brief dive into source code, here is one way of achieving that in a C#
+client:

+    ServicePointManager.ServerCertificateValidationCallback = delegate (
+        object s, X509Certificate certificate, X509Chain chain, SslPolicyErrors sslPolicyErrors) { return true; };

-But sometimes it is not so controllable, and checking the server certificate is a good cyber-security move anyway, so here are a couple of approaches.
+If you do not have control of the client application, or you wish to check the server certificate (which is an advisable cyber-security move), here are a couple of approaches.

 You only need one of these.